leylasrknt/HTS_Analysis/README.md

 2. **Specify Output Directory:** Adjust `"path/to/your/index/directory"` to define the BAI files' storage location.
 3. **Run the Script:** Execute the script in your terminal and watch the magic happen!

+## HTSeq Counting Script

+This Bash script simplifies the process of generating gene counts from your BAM files using HTSeq.
+Designed for RNA-seq data analysis, this script ensures accurate and efficient counting, providing essential data for downstream analyses.

+### Features:
+**Automated Counting:** Process multiple BAM files automatically, generating counts for each sample in one go.

+**Flexible Input:** Customize input paths for your BAM files and reference annotation file, making it adaptable to various datasets.

+**Organized Output:** Counts are saved in separate files, maintaining a clean and organized output directory structure.

+### How to Use:
+**Set Paths:** Update BAM_DIR, ANNOTATION_FILE, and OUTPUT_DIR to match your file locations.
+**Run the Script:** Execute the script, and it will process each BAM file, generating individual count files in the specified output directory.

 ## 📊 DESeq2 Differential Expression Analysis Script